-SharePoint is an information share and documentation management platform that is essential for the majority of businesses throughout the world today.
+SharePoint is an information share and document management platform that is essential for the majority of businesses throughout the world today.
 But you already knew that, right?
-This article outlines SharePoint performance monitoring and its feats.
+This article outlines SharePoint performance monitoring and its benefits.
 The focus is on highlighting the most common performance issues and advising on best practices to help you with solving them.

 Is SharePoint performance monitoring important?